Shadow720/SWE447-Projects/Common/README.md

 #Commons

-This Directory contains file that will inculde in each WebGL applications.
+This Directory contains files that will include in each WebGL applications.